cubefs/cubefs/docs/source/admin-api/master/user.rst

 .. csv-table:: body key
    :header: "Key", "Type", "Description", "Mandatory"

-   "volume", "string", "Volume name to be transfered", "Yes" "user_src", "string", "Original owner of the volume, and must be the same as the ``Owner`` of the volume", "Yes" "user_dst", "string", "Target user ID after transferring", "Yes" "force", "bool", "Force to transfer the volume.
-If the value is set to true, even if the value of ``user_src`` is different from the value of the owner of the volume, the volume will also be transferred to the target user", "No"
+   "volume", "string", "Volume name to be transferred", "Yes" "user_src", "string", "Original owner of the volume, and must be the same as the ``Owner`` of the volume", "Yes" "user_dst", "string", "Target user ID after transferring", "Yes" "force", "bool", "Force to transfer the volume.
+If the value is set to true, even if the value of ``user_src`` is different from the value of the owner of the volume, the volume will also be transferred to the target user, but the original volume owner will not be modified", "No"